itskingori/systematic-theology/topics/the-ark.md

 During Samuel's time, the Philistines had captured the ark while in battle with the Israelites — 1 Samuel 4,5.
-However the LORD visited them (the Philistines) with devastation and afflictions that they were compelled to return it after staying with it for only 7 months — 1 Samuel 6.
+However the LORD visited them (the Philistines) with devastation and afflictions that they were compelled to return it after staying with it for only 7 months by sending it back on an unguided cart with a guilt offering — 1 Samuel 6.

 The ark then ended up at Beth Shemesh where the Israelites received it, sacrificed and celebrated.
 In the furor 70 men dared to look into the ark and